 Updating the City's charter to remove gendered language.
 I am no longer officially a "Councilman."

 Addressing resident concerns in the wake of both real and perceived crises.
-Through revenue shortfalls, overdue audits, staff departures, and tragedies from Baltimore to Ferguson, I have shared with residents how our City is working to address these situations, learn from them, and prevent them from happening in the future.
-I have also listened to residents and shared their concerns with City staff.
+Through revenue shortfalls, overdue audits, staff departures, and tragedies from Baltimore to Ferguson, I have shared with residents how our City is addressing these situations, learning from them, and working to prevent them from happening in the future.

-Despite our record of success, there is still a great deal of work left to do in a wide range of areas.
-I am looking forward to the many things we will accomplish over the next four years and I know this will be a critical time for shaping Hyattsville's future.
-One priority that's near to my heart involves ensuring that all of our residents feel part of the greater Hyattsville community.
+Despite our record of success, there is still a great deal of work left to do.
+I am looking forward to the many things we will accomplish over the next four years.
+This will be a critical time for shaping the future of the community we love.
+One priority that's near to my heart is ensuring that all of our residents feel part of our Hyattsville community.
 I represent Ward 2, but I work on behalf of our whole community.
 We are all Hyattsville.

-Our community is both a work in progress and it's an area which is coming into its own.
+Our community is both a work in progress and an area which is coming into its own.
 People from beyond our borders are starting to notice that there's something special going on in Hyattsville.
 I have had the great privilege of being part of the collective efforts to transform this community into the wonderful place to live and work it is today.
-I've served the residents of Ward 2 and all of Hyattsville on the City Council since 2011 and I'm grateful to our community for allowing me to continue the work we've started.
+I've served on the Hyattsville City Council since 2011 and I'm grateful to my neighbors for allowing me to continue the work we've started.

 Shani N. Warner